-According to the NDGAP,399 child asylum seekers have regular access to a paediatrician in Vámosszabadi, and since 15 June 2020, there is one general practitioner available for adults.
-Depending on the number of residents, medical services were provided twice or once a week or as needed.400 In 2022, however, there were no residents in Vámosszabadi.
-Previously, in case of medical complaints, asylum seekers were taken to the doctor outside of the camp.
-The Menedék Association reported that a nurse visited the facility on a daily basis, and there was an Arabic social worker who assisted with translation.
-However, as to residents with other mother tongues (Dari, Farsi, Krudish), similar to previous
+According to the NDGAP, child asylum seekers have regular access to a paediatrician in Vámosszabadi, and since 15 June 2020, there is one general practitioner available for adults.
+Depending on the number of residents, medical services were provided twice or once a week or as needed.
+In 2022 and 2023, however, there were no asylum seekers in Vámosszabadi.